Antarctica is headed for a climate tipping point by 2060, with catastrophic melting if carbon emissions aren’t cut quickly | Science-Environment

 That reckoning may come much sooner than people realize.

-The results mean a common argument for not reduce greenhouse gas emissions now – that future technological advancement can save us later – is likely to fail.
+The results mean a common argument for not reducing greenhouse gas emissions now – that future technological advancement can save us later – is likely to fail.

 The new study shows that if emissions continue at their current pace, by about 2060 the Antarctic ice sheet will have crossed a critical threshold and committed the world to sea level rise that is not reversible on human timescales.
 Pulling carbon dioxide out of the air at that point won't stop the ice loss, it shows, and by 2100, sea level could be rising more than 10 times faster than today.